 Absolutely.
-Domestic violence charges carry consequences that go well beyond the criminal case — affecting your home, your children, your firearms rights, your employment, and your immigration [...]
+Domestic violence charges carry consequences that go well beyond the criminal case, affecting your home, your children, your firearms rights, your employment, and your immigration status. [...]

 Rhode Island has a mandatory arrest policy for domestic violence, which means that if a police officer responds to a domestic violence call and has probable cause [...]

-False domestic violence allegations do occur — often in the context of contentious divorce or custody disputes.
-If you have been falsely accused, an attorney can investigate [...]
+False domestic violence allegations do occur, often in the context of contentious divorce or custody disputes.
+If you have been falsely accused, an attorney can investigate the [...]

-Yes — permanently.
-Under the federal Lautenberg Amendment, any person convicted of a domestic violence offense — including a misdemeanor — is permanently prohibited from possessing firearms [...]
+Yes, permanently.
+Under the federal Lautenberg Amendment, any person convicted of a domestic violence offense, including a misdemeanor, is permanently prohibited from possessing firearms or ammunition under [...]

 In most Rhode Island domestic violence cases, a no-contact order is issued at arraignment that prohibits you from returning to a shared residence if the alleged victim [...]

-Yes — significantly.
+Yes, significantly.
 Rhode Island Family Court treats domestic violence allegations as a serious factor in custody determinations.
-A pending domestic violence charge can be used by [...]
+A pending domestic violence charge can be used by the [...]